emallson/Slab/README.md

 Many aspects of nameplates in WoW are controlled by CVars, which are stored as part of your game configuration independently of any addon.
 If you've used Plater, you likely have a large number of CVars set from adjusting nameplate settings through the Plater options.

-Slab sets a single CVar for the purposes of avoiding jittery frames: `NamePlateMinScale`.
-There are a few that you may want to reset using `AdvancedInterfaceOptions` when trying Slab:
+Slab resets the following CVars to their default values:

 - `NamePlateMinAlpha`
 - `NamePlateMinAlphaDistance`
+- `NamePlateMinScale`
 - `NamePlateMinScaleDistance`
 - `NamePlateMaxScale`
 - `NamePlateMaxScaleDistance`